TekniskFiskevegn/fiskevegn-1/README.md

 - 404 page animation
 - justified center and space around responsive on mobile...
 - variables for light text and dusk text
+- must be able to customize the full block design even more
+- disclaimer in footer i.e Personvern ++
+- create a starter component with all the basics
+- clean up utils and typography
+- start using default props for components?
+- look at the code for block intro, whats the preferred and best way? use proptypes?
+- clean up imports
+- key numbers and punchline should be same file

 ## Graphql queries